hundred rabbits logo consisting of one hundred white dots

 Unlike elsewhere, there aren't always chandleries near the marinas.
 Buying gear online is easy and cheap and there are many different sites to choose from:

-These sites were recommended to me by local Japanese sailors.
+These sites were recommended to us by local Japanese sailors.
 You can throw these websites in google translate, or get the help of a Japanese friend to order parts.

 moorage options